jamtay/aws-lambda-trello-updater/README.md

 The top level `index.js` file is used to run as a command line runner.
 The lamdba directory is for the AWS lambda function

+### Env vars in lambda

+The board id, list ids and token/key are encypted using AWS KMS.
+Whereas the board names are simply environment variables within the lambda function